 The HERS Rating Index, developed by RESNET:

 RESNET, the Residential Energy Services Network, developed the HERS Index standard, which is a nationally recognized standard for measuring the energy efficiency of a home.
 Many Colorado home builders use the HERS score to rate their homes, and several area municipalities use the HERS score to validate whether a home meets their energy codes, including the City and County of Boulder.

 The HERS rating measures a home’s energy efficiency and can tell you how efficiently it is operating and where you can make modifications for greater energy savings.
 When you are selling a home, a low HERS Index Score can command a higher resale price.
 And when buying a home you can anticipate the costs of energy bills and efficiency upgrades.

 To calculate the HERS Score, the rater performs a full energy rating on the home by analyzing information on the home’s energy aspects using a sophisticated software modeling tool.
 The results of the data analysis are compared against a “reference home” which is the same size and shape as the actual home, and from which a resulting HERS score is created.
 The lower the score, the better.
 A lower score means the home is more comfortable and energy-efficient.

 Certified HERS Raters on staff:

 We have Certified HERS Raters on-staff who can help with your project.
-We have completed hundreds of HERS Ratings on homes throughout Colorado, and have extensive experience in the City and County of Boulder, meeting the Green Points and BuildSmart program requirements.
+We have completed hundreds of HERS Ratings on homes throughout Colorado, and have extensive experience in the City and County of Boulder, meeting the city of Boulder’s Energy Conservation Code and Boulder County’s BuildSmart program requirements.